alexandrosgkouvas/CloudProject/README.md

 # CloudProject

-Our CloudProject
-for spoke 1 we have the logsfinale.bicep code
+For spoke 1 we have the logsfinale.bicep code